Have you ever heard of the Harvard study that ran for 75 years to assess what makes us happy? It’s a revolutionary study in psychology.

 “The clearest message that we get from this 75-year study is this: Good relationships keep us happier and healthier.”

-Yep, the biggest predictor of your happiness and fulfilment overall in life is, basically, love.
+Yep, the biggest predictor of your happiness and fulfillment overall in life is, basically, love.

-The data also clearly found that those who feel lonely are more likely to see their physical health decline earlier and die younger.
+The data also clearly found that those who feel lonely and have no close friends are more likely to see their physical health decline earlier and die younger.

 “It’s not just the number of friends you have, and it’s not whether or not you’re in a committed relationship,” says Waldinger.
 “It’s the quality of your close relationships that matters.”

 It doesn’t matter whether you have a huge group of friends, or if you’re in the perfect romantic relationship, it’s the quality of the relationships that counts – how much depth and honesty exists within them; the extent to which you can relax and be seen for who you truly are.

 This a very good reminder to prioritize authentic connection with others.
 Because the data is clear that, in the end, you could all have the money you’ve ever wanted, but without loving relationships, you won’t be happy.

 For a deeper dive into the significance of this study and what it truly means, check out this video below.